DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 * [Display the User Name in a Report](../../add-extra-information/display-the-user-name-in-a-report.md)
 * [Display the Current Date and Time in a Report](../../add-extra-information/display-the-current-date-and-time-in-a-report.md)

-## Display Check Boxes, Images and Bar Codes
+## Display Check Boxes, Images and Barcodes
 Drop a Boolean data field from the Field List onto a report to create a [Check Box](../use-basic-report-controls/check-box.md) control bound to that field.

 ![](../../../../images/eurd-web-check-box.png)